 Occasional Teachers know how to have fun and stay connected.
 You know this if you have ever attended one of our functions.

-Recently, we met at the Mohawk Raceway and enjoyed an evening together .
+Recently, we enjoyed an evening together at our Festive Open House .
 It was fun to chat with old and new colleagues.

 Your HEOT social planning committee is open to your special suggestions.

 Please join us this year for fun and networking by attending some of our 2017/18 social events!

 The mandate of this committee is to advise the Executive on ways of enhancing the status of women in the teaching profession and in society.

 To this end the committee shall: